 Congress includes historic measures in government funding, pandemic relief bills

-WASHINGTON — Congress planned Monday to rush approval of a spending bill providing a new round of economic stimulus to millions of Americans struggling during the coronavirus pandemic, in a massive piece of legislation stuffed with a buffet of unrelated provisions that include halting so-called “surprise medical billing” and creating new Smithsonian museums dedicated to Latinos and women.
+WASHINGTON — Congress on Monday approved a spending bill providing a new round of economic stimulus to millions of Americans struggling during the coronavirus pandemic, in a massive piece of legislation stuffed with a buffet of unrelated provisions that include halting so-called “surprise medical billing” and creating new Smithsonian museums dedicated to Latinos and women.

-While congressional leaders agreed to the contours of a deal Sunday evening, the full details and text of the 5,593-page, $2.3 trillion bill — thought to be the largest single piece of legislation in Congressional history — were not released until a few hours before the votes were scheduled to be held Monday night, amid last-minute negotiations and even a corrupted computer file that slowed printing of the documents.
+While congressional leaders agreed to the contours of a deal Sunday evening, the full details and text of the 5,593-page, $2.3 trillion bill — thought to be the largest single piece of legislation in congressional history — were not released until a few hours before the votes were held Monday night, amid last-minute negotiations and even a corrupted computer file that slowed printing of the documents.

 The rush frustrated rank-and-file lawmakers, who complained that the measure was just another in a long-term series of mammoth bills they were being asked to approve without adequate time to digest.